frconor-ebook/meditations/_posts/2025-05-12-temperance.md

 If we try to practice that self-discipline in the area of food and drink, it can help us to apply this virtue in other areas.

-St. Paul says, "Grace trains us to renounce irreligion and worldly passions, and to live sober, upright, and godly lives in this world" (cf. Titus 2:12).
+St. Paul says, "Grace trains us to renounce irreligion and worldly passions, and to live sober, upright, and godly lives in this world" (*cf*.
+Titus 2:12).

 In *Friends of God,* St. Josemaría says, "Temperance makes the soul sober, modest, understanding.
 It fosters a natural sense of reserve, which everyone finds attractive because it denotes intelligent self-control.